Embedded Analytics in Your Business Applications5 Considerations

-Embedded analytics is a digital workplace capability where data analysis occurs within a user’s natural workflow, without the need to toggle to another application.”
+“Embedded analytics is a digital workplace capability where data analysis occurs within a user’s natural workflow, without the need to toggle to another application.”
 The definition from Gartner continues by describing that most implementations are narrowly deployed around certain business functions.

 An application with embedded analytics enables users to simplify work by providing a way to analyze data important to tasks and employ that data where it’s most useful.
-The data is also shareable, so that insights can be used by colleagues.
+The data is also shareable, so insights can be used by colleagues.

 Product and Services managers should think beyond the notion that embedded analytics are simply to meet their users’ expectations and needs and imagine how embedded analytics can support the evolution of those needs.
 A well-planned embedded analytics solution will be positioned to grow as the user’s business changes and with evolving technologies.

 1. Superior Customer Service

 Introducing embedded analytics into your products and services is a great way to help your customers optimize their use of your software.
 If you have a good product, then helping your clients optimize the value it provides is your responsibility, and embedded analytics is great way to extend the scope and value you provide.

 2. Keep Users Inside Your Application

 Users tend to spend time in a small number of applications.
-Embedded analytics, done correctly, will help users complete their tasks and offers a greater number of reasons to remain in your application.
+Embedded analytics, done correctly, helps users complete their tasks and offers a greater number of reasons to remain in your application.

 It’s never good when a user has to leave your application to find information that the application should be able to provide.
 If the user must leave to find what they need:

 - They mentally draw boundaries on the types of value your product provides.